Western New England Bancorp, Inc. (WNEB) To Go Ex-Dividend on February 6th

-A number of institutional investors have recently made changes to their positions in the company.
-International Assets Investment Management LLC boosted its position in shares of Western New England Bancorp by 808.9% in the fourth quarter.
-International Assets Investment Management LLC now owns 5,017 shares of the financial services provider’s stock valued at $45,000 after acquiring an additional 4,465 shares during the period.
-Vanguard Group Inc. lifted its holdings in shares of Western New England Bancorp by 2.9% in the third quarter.
-Vanguard Group Inc. now owns 990,469 shares of the financial services provider’s stock worth $6,428,000 after acquiring an additional 27,888 shares during the last quarter.
-Quadrature Capital Ltd acquired a new stake in shares of Western New England Bancorp in the 2nd quarter valued at approximately $178,000.
-Citadel Advisors LLC grew its holdings in shares of Western New England Bancorp by 563.2% during the 2nd quarter.
-Citadel Advisors LLC now owns 69,548 shares of the financial services provider’s stock valued at $406,000 after purchasing an additional 59,062 shares during the last quarter.
-Finally, Renaissance Technologies LLC grew its stake in shares of Western New England Bancorp by 1.7% during the second quarter.
-Renaissance Technologies LLC now owns 1,253,654 shares of the financial services provider’s stock worth $7,321,000 after buying an additional 21,492 shares during the last quarter.
-Institutional investors own 53.60% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of WNEB.
+International Assets Investment Management LLC increased its holdings in shares of Western New England Bancorp by 808.9% in the 4th quarter.
+International Assets Investment Management LLC now owns 5,017 shares of the financial services provider’s stock valued at $45,000 after purchasing an additional 4,465 shares during the period.
+Money Concepts Capital Corp purchased a new position in Western New England Bancorp during the fourth quarter valued at approximately $74,000.
+Citigroup Inc. acquired a new position in Western New England Bancorp in the 4th quarter valued at approximately $77,000.
+Tower Research Capital LLC TRC lifted its position in Western New England Bancorp by 25.8% in the 3rd quarter.
+Tower Research Capital LLC TRC now owns 10,046 shares of the financial services provider’s stock worth $82,000 after buying an additional 2,061 shares in the last quarter.
+Finally, UBS Group AG grew its holdings in shares of Western New England Bancorp by 22.2% during the 1st quarter.
+UBS Group AG now owns 9,843 shares of the financial services provider’s stock valued at $88,000 after acquiring an additional 1,786 shares in the last quarter.
+Hedge funds and other institutional investors own 53.60% of the company’s stock.

 Western New England Bancorp, Inc operates as the holding company for Westfield Bank that provides a range of commercial and retail banking products and services to individuals and businesses.
 The company accepts various deposit accounts, including interest-bearing and noninterest-bearing checking, commercial checking, business, nonprofit and municipal checking, savings, money market and sweep, individual retirement, and other savings accounts; time deposits; certificates of deposit; and interest on lawyer's trust accounts.